yassine-hamadou/movieApp/README.md

 # movieApp
 This repo contains a Movie Search Web App I developed powered by OMDB.

-The app requires you to an API key from https://www.omdbapi.com/apikey.aspx
+To run the app you need to get an API key from https://www.omdbapi.com/apikey.aspx and replace the API_KEY variable from scripts/apiKey.js by that key and you are good to go.
+No additional setup needed.